rmvdesign/digitalgarden/src/site/notes/Narrative/Characters/Daedalus Plan/Chase.md

 # Personality

 Chase is a no-nonsense cop who often takes the "bad cop" role in his duo.
 He's efficient, smart and confident in his abilities, however this extends to his personal life in a limited fashion.
-Due to his upbriging in a wealthy family as their personal assistent [[Narrative/Concepts/Tech/Q-Series Android\|android]], he never did have time or the opportunity to form a personality of his own and explore facets of his self like hobbies, art and romance.
+Due to his upbringing in a wealthy family as their personal assistant [[Narrative/Concepts/Tech/Q-Series Android\|android]], he never did have time or the opportunity to form a personality of his own and explore facets of his self like hobbies, art and romance.

 As such, he is naturally insecure.
 He gets easily flustered in any social situation he is supposed to take an active and equal part in, like parties, social gatherings, work functions.
 He is also quite easily intimidated by the people he finds attractive.
 He is asexual and sex-repulsed, but heteroromantic.